shn-shp/reccor/README.md

 # Reccor
 *read.compare.process.*

 *Reccor* is a lightweight program and framework for correlating records.
-It is *extensible* by design and written completely in python.

 ## Installation